matt7salomon/matt7salomon.github.io/README.md

 ### Fraud Analysis and Anomaly Analysis:
 Detected fraud accounts in millions of customer accounts based on their pattern compared to similar accounts in the same domain as well as other unusual patterns

+### Lost and Found Images for a Courier (deep learning):
+We received a large dataset of objects found by the courier in their lost and found with item id and the item picture from different angels.
+Customers had also submitted pictures of their lost items.
+We trained a convolutional neural network to match the customer submitted photo to the pictures in the repository and find the lost item.
+In this instance, the client had approached us with a well defined problem but we created the solution and deployed it into production for the courier.

 ### Subscription Roadmap:
 Found the most successful paths to user subscriptions from customer road including clicks, website visits, store logins, etc.